Perim: Yemeni National Resistance Forces control

 In May 2021 Yemeni military officials stated that the United Arab Emirates was building the runway.
 However, based on a statement on the Saudi state news agency SPA, it was subsequently reported the construction was being carried out by the Saudi-led coalition to secure the area.
-In response to Yemeni officials saying the United Arab Emirates was behind the air base, the Saudi led coalition spokesperson stated that it had established a presence on the island to counter threats to maritime trade from Houthis, and dismissed reports that UAE forces were in the island stating that UAE efforts were focused on providing air support for coalition operations in Marib instead.
+In response to Yemeni officials saying the United Arab Emirates was behind the air base, the Saudi-led coalition spokesperson stated that it had established a presence on the island to counter threats to maritime trade from Houthis and dismissed reports that UAE forces were on the island, stating that UAE efforts were focused on providing air support for coalition operations in Marib instead.

 In 2021, Tareq Saleh, a Yemeni military commander of the Yemeni National Resistance Forces, stated in an interview that his units of the National Resistance Forces are deployed in Perim and they are affiliated with the Yemeni Coast Guard.
+On 11 September 2026 media sources reported the capture of Perim by Houthi forces.